It’s understandable if you think that using glue around fish is a bad idea.

 Therefore it’s not a good choice for holding water inside your tank.

-I usually use Aqueon’s fish tank sealant for small (and, frankly, medium sized) jobs and it works pretty well.
+I usually use Aqueon’s fish tank sealant for small (and, frankly, medium-sized) jobs and it works pretty well.
+Amazon has it for a decent price.

 What about your super glue adventures?